-Pupils can make subject access requests for their own personal data, provided that, in the reasonable opinion of the school, they have sufficient maturity to understand the request they are making (see section Whose Rights below).
+Pupils can make subject access requests for their own personal data, provided that, in the reasonable opinion of the School, they have sufficient maturity to understand the request they are making (see section "Whose Rights?" below).
 A pupil of any age may ask a parent or other representative to make a subject access request on his/her behalf.

 Indeed, while a person with parental responsibility will generally be entitled to make a subject access request on behalf of younger pupils, the law still considers the information in question to be the child's.
 For older pupils, the parent making the request may need to evidence their child's authority for the specific request.
+Requests not considered in the child's best interests may sometimes be refused.

-Pupils aged, e.g. 13 and above, are generally assumed to have this level of maturity, although this will depend on both the child and the personal data requested, including any relevant circumstances at home.
-Slightly younger children may however be sufficiently mature to have a say in this decision, depending on the child and the circumstances.
+Pupils at Senior School are generally assumed to have this level of maturity, although this will depend on both the child and the personal data requested, including any relevant circumstances at home.
+Slightly younger children / Older Primary School children may however be sufficiently mature to have a say in this decision, depending on the child and the circumstances.

-• Parental Requests, etc.
+• Parental requests, etc.

 It should be clearly understood that the rules on subject access are not the sole basis on which information requests are handled.
-Parents may not have a statutory right to information but they, and others, will often have a legitimate interest or expectation in receiving certain information about pupils, without their consent.
-The school may consider there are lawful grounds for sharing with or without reference to that pupil.
+Parents may not have a statutory right to information, but they and others will often have a legitimate interest or expectation in receiving certain information about pupils without their consent.
+The School may consider there are lawful grounds for sharing with or without reference to that pupil.

-Parents will in general receive educational and pastoral updates about their children, in accordance with the parent contract.
-Where parents are separated, etc the school will in most cases aim to provide the same information to each person with parental responsibility but may need to factor in all the circumstances including the express wishes of the child.
-All information requests on behalf of or concerning pupils, whether made under subject access
+Parents will in general receive educational and pastoral updates about their children, in accordance with the Parent Contract.
+Where parents are separated, the School will in most cases aim to provide the same information to each person with parental responsibility, but may need to factor in all the circumstances including the express wishes of the child, court orders, or pastoral issues.

-All information requests on behalf of or concerning pupils, whether made under subject accordingly as an incidental request will be considered on a case by case basis.
+All information requests from, on behalf of, or concerning pupils - whether made under subject access or simply as an incidental request - will therefore be considered on a case by case basis.

-Consent
+• Consent

-Where the school is relying on consent as a means to process personal data, any person may withdraw this consent at any time (subject to similar age considerations as above).
-Please be aware however that the school may not be relying on consent but have another lawful reason to process the personal data in question even without your consent.
+Where the School is relying on consent as a means to process personal data, any person may withdraw this consent at any time (subject to similar age considerations as above).
+Examples where we do rely on consent are: e.g. certain types of uses of images, certain types of fundraising activity.
+Please be aware however that the School may not be relying on consent but have another lawful reason to process the personal data in question even without your consent.

-That reason will usually have been asserted under this Privacy Notice, or may otherwise exist under some form of contract or agreement with the individual (e.g. an employment or parent contract, or because a purchase of goods, services or membership of an organisation such as an alumni or parents' association has been requested).
+That reason will usually have been asserted under this Privacy Notice or may otherwise exist under some form of contract or agreement with the individual (e.g. an employment or parent contract, or because a purchase of goods, services or membership of an organisation such as an alumni or parents' association has been requested).

-Whose Rights?
+Whose rights?